-Dining out in the central highlands is a very casual experience.
+Dining out in the Central Highlands is a casual experience.
 Restaurants are mostly small, family-run eateries serving regional fare.
-Breakfast is usually bread with jam or butter and juice, but can include anything from eggs to soups.
-The midday lunch, the day's largest meal, combines soup, salad, and a rice-and-meat dish.
+Breakfast is usually bread with jam or butter and juice, but they can include anything from eggs to soups.
+Lunch, the day's largest meal, combines soup, salad, and a rice-and-meat dish.
 You'll find snacks everywhere, from nuts and fruit to ice cream and pastries.
-Dinner is after 7 pm and tends to be light.
+Dinner is after 7 and tends to be light.
 Don't worry about dressing up or making reservations.
 Tipping isn't customary, but waiters appreciate the extra change.
-All parts of the animal and almost every animal are considered.
+All parts of the animal and almost every edible species are considered.
 Guinea pig husbandry is a centuries-old tradition, so cuy served grilled or fried is a menu staple.
-Highland potatoes, choclo (large grained corn), fresh cheese, and rich stews spiced with aji (chili pepper) round out the highland culinary experience.
+Highland potatoes, choclo (large-grained corn), fresh cheese, and rich stews spiced with aji (chili pepper) round out the highland culinary experience.

-The cuisine of the central highlands, which focuses on local ingredients and techniques, reflects its isolation.
-Huancayo's local specialty is papa a la huancaína (potatoes covered in spicy cheese sauce), served cold with a sliced egg and an olive.
-Pachamanca (herb-roasted meats, potatoes, and vegetables) is wrapped in local herbs, then slow-cooked on hot stones in an earthen oven.
+The cuisine of the Central Highlands, which focuses on local ingredients and techniques, reflects its isolation.
+Huancayo's local specialty is papa a la huancaína , served cold with a sliced egg and an olive.
+Pachamanca is wrapped in local herbs, then slow-cooked on hot stones in an earthen oven.
 Huánuco’s favorites include picante de cuy (guinea pig in hot-pepper sauce), pachamanca, fried trout, humitas (a local tamale made of ground corn and stuffed with cheese or raisins), and caldo de cabeza (sheep's-head soup).
 Ayacucho is famous for its filling, flavorful puca picante (a nutty pork-and-potato stew), served with rice and topped with parsley.
-During Semana Santa (Holy Week), the city's favorite drink is the warm ponche (flavored with milk, cinnamon, cloves, sesame, peanuts, walnuts, and sugar).
+During Semana Santa (Holy Week), the city's favorite drink is the warm ponche, flavored with milk, cinnamon, cloves, sesame, peanuts, walnuts, and sugar.